 Our docents in the barn will regale you with stories about the Apacheland Barn and the movie and TV shows that were filmed at Apacheland.

 As you walk up towards the old Apacheland Barn, also known as the Audie Murphy Barn in memory of the famous war hero and actor, veer slightly to right to visit the Blacksmith shop, where Jon the “Cowboy Blacksmith” holds court on Saturdays from 10-2.
 Jon will show you how to make “prairie wedding rings” and regale you with tales of the Lost Dutchman.
 Jon also sells products he has created using the working coal forge located in the shop.

 When you start getting thirsty, or feel the need for a snack, check out Charlie’s General store just inside the Barn, where you get a refreshing Sarsaparilla or bag of snacks.
 While you are there, our knowledgeable volunteers can help you pick out a great souvenir of your visit.

 Check out the old Bunkhouse in the barn, where, if you listen closely, you can actually hear the old cowboys snoring in their bunks.
 Right next to it is the old Saloon, where you can still hear the old player piano entertaining the guests.
 On most Saturdays, from 10-2, you can find the Amazing Dr. Blackjack McCabre, Magician, Physician, and Mortician, performing his magic tricks in front of the saloon.

 In the back of the Barn is the small train set and the awesome railroad video.
 The small train and video run every day from 10 to 2.
-Out behind the barn is the Big Train set, which runs every Friday, Saturday, and Sunday, from 10:00 to 2:00..
+The big trains have been put away for the summer, but will be back in November.